Key Community-Based Rehabilitation Programme

 - Probation is a community-based sentencing option by the Court when dealing with offenders who may otherwise be sent to penal or corrective institutions such as MSF Juvenile Homes, Reformative Training Centre, or the Prisons.

 - Probationers can continue with most of their day-to-day activities such as school, work or National Service.

 - Parental involvement is a key component in the probation process.

 - The Probation Officer will regularly discuss the probationer's progress with the parents, school or employer and update the Court on the progress.

 - Under the supervision of a Probation Officer under Section 5(1) of the Probation of Offenders Act, Cap 252.

 The probationer is expected to comply with certain conditions stipulated by the Court, such as:

 - Regular reporting to the Probation Officer

 - Community service

-- Programmes tailored to probationer’s risks and needs
+- Rehabilitation programmes tailored to probationer’s risks and needs.

 Breach of Probation Conditions